-When preparing the financial information for this term of reference we considered authoritative documentation including the Treasurer's Budget Papers, Cabinet decisions and relevant agencies' financial records and accounts.
+When preparing the financial information for this term of reference we considered authoritative documentation including the Treasurer's Budget Papers, SA Government approvals and relevant agencies' financial records and accounts.

 Information we prepared was confirmed through discussion with relevant agency staff and by seeking written confirmation from relevant agency chief executives.